davidledwards/gps-clock/README.md

 This is a view of the back side of the PCB.
 Similar to other components, pin headers are used for making connections to the encoder.

 <img src="images/rotary-back.jpg" alt="Back side of rotary encoder" style="zoom:25%;" />

+#### Generation 2

+The rotary encoder was mounted directly on the GPS board, which eliminated the need for a separate mini PCB.

 ### GPS Module